-There are other papers by Turaev and Massuveau-Turaev that are not mentioned here.
-There are also some references that Yusuke mentioned that we should include Turaev's paper- we can probably pull some of our lemmas from his paper reference for relationship with HOMFLY, but he does not mention the free associative algebra at all.
+There are also some references that Yusuke mentioned that we should include Turaev's paper- we can probably pull some of our lemmas from his paper, reference for relationship with HOMFLY, but he does not mention the free associative algebra at all.
 Our paper is not a subset of his.
-Skein algebra quantizes - symmetric lie algebra generated by algebra-you can get a poison algebra, These skien modules quantize that poisson algebra

-The paper is organised as follows: Section 2 gives a general algebraic framework for how the Goldman-Turaev operations are induced by tangle operations.
+Skein algebra quantizes - symmetric lie algebra generated by the goldman lie algebra-you can get a poison algebra, These skien modules quantize that poisson algebra The paper is organised as follows: Section 2 gives a general algebraic framework for how the Goldman-Turaev operations are induced by tangle operations.
 In Section 3 we give a brief overview of the Kontsevich integral and the Goldman Turaev Lie bialgebra.
 In Section 4, we define tangles in handlebodies, relevant operations and Vassiliev filtrations.
 We identify the associated graded space of tangles as a space of chord diagrams, and introduce the Conway skein quotient.
 In Section ??, we identify the GoTu Lie biaglebra in a low filtration degree, and prove the main theorem.
 Acknowledgements.
 We are grateful to Anton Alekseev, Gwenel Massuyeau, and Yusuke Kuno for fruitful conversations.
 DBN was supported by NSERC RGPIN 262178 and RGPIN-2018-04350, and by The Chu Family Foundation (NYC).
 ZD was partially supported by the ARC DECRA DE170101128.
 NS was supported by the NSF under Grant No. DMS-1929284 while in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the Braids Program.
-We thank the Sydney Mathematical Research Institute and the University of Sydney for their hospitality, and funding for multiple research visits.
+We thank the Sydney Mathematical Research Institute and the University of Sydney for their hospitality, and funding for multiple research visits. sec:conceptsum 2.
+Conceptual summary

-sec:conceptsum

-2. Conceptual summary

 We induce the genus zero Goldman-Turaev operations from tangle operations, in the spirit of "connecting homomorphisms": this Section is a summary of the basic approach.
 We provide some proofs which are not immediate and use the words homomorphic expansions, and Goldman-Turaev operations without definition, only mentioning their basic properties which make this conceptual outline coherent; the definitions follow in Section 3.

-In the diagram (2.1), the top and bottom rows are exact and the right and left vertical maps are zero, and therefore, by minor diagram chasing, the middle vertical map $\lambda$ induces a unique map $\eta : C \to D$ , a degenerate case of a connecting homomorphism.
-In our applications $\lambda$ is a difference of two maps $\lambda_1$ and $\lambda_2$ , whose values differ in E but coincide in a quotient F.

-In Section 5 we present two constructions which produce the Goldman bracket and the Turaev cobracket, respectively, as induced homomorphisms $\eta$ , from corresponding tangle operations $\lambda_1$ and $\lambda_2$ .
-The following example is a schematic version of what will become the argument for the Goldman bracket:

-Example 2.1.
-Let A be an associative algebra, and let $\{L_i\}$ denote the lower central series of A. That is, $L_1 := A$ , and $L{i+1} := [L_i, A]$ .
-Then the $L_i$ are Lie ideals, and let $M_i = AL_i = L_iA$ denote the two-sided ideal generated by $L_i$ .
-The quotient $A/M_1$ is the abelianisation of A, denoted by $A^{ab}$ .
+In the diagram (2.1), the top and bottom rows are exact and the right and left vertical maps are zero, and therefore, by minor diagram chasing, the middle vertical map λ induces a unique map $\eta: C \to D$, a degenerate case of a connecting homomorphism.
+In our applications λ is a difference of two maps λ_1 and λ_2 , whose values differ in E but coincide in a quotient F. eq:inducedconnhom In Section 5 we present two constructions which produce the Goldman bracket and the Turaev cobracket, respectively, as induced homomorphisms η , from corresponding tangle operations λ_1 and λ_2 .
+The following example is a schematic version of what will become the argument for the Goldman bracket: Example 2.1.
+Let A be an associative algebra, and let $\{L_i\}$ denote the lower central series of A. That is, $L_1 := A$, and $L{i+1} := [L_i, A]$.
+Then the L_i are Lie ideals, and let $M_i = AL_i = L_iA$ denote the two-sided ideal generated by L_i .
+The quotient A/M_1 is the abelianisation of A, denoted by A^{ab} .
 Then we have the following diagram: